Andre-Rb/TrollGramm/README.md

 ---
 > **What should I know else ?**
+> - The game is designed for being played with an XBOX Controller, except for some keys ( yup, it neeeds a bit of work :p )
-> Press "**Space**" to reswpan ( yup "TODO" is on the gameover screen, let's say we wanted at first to to it let and then we just wanted to mess with you)
+> - Press "**Space**" to reswpan ( yup "TODO" is on the gameover screen, let's say we wanted at first to to it let and then we just wanted to mess with you)
 >
 >  Well, there is a tiny thing you can do that's hidden, there are two key that are kind of a cheat
 > > - **M** is for skipping to the next level